OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log5_textures.md

 GL.vertexAttribPointer(positionAttibuteLocation, numberOfComponents, GL.FLOAT, false,0,0) ;
 ~~~

-(in the draw loop : tell the GPU to link our texture to TEXTURE_0)
+Always in the draw loop, we tell openGL that our texture must be linked to the texture unit TEXTURE_0

 ~~~ JavaScript
 // assign our texture object to texture unit TEXTURE_0